file-format/Docs/en/project-management/mpx.md

 **Example:** 10,$,1,2,",",.
 This example specifies that currency values include a dollar sign ($) before them, that two digits are included after the decimal point, that a comma is used to separate thousands, and that a period is used as the decimal point.
 Because the list separator character is included in the Thousands Separator field, the field is surrounded by quotation marks.

 **Default Settings:** This record, having record number 11, specifies settings for the default options in the Options dialog box.
-If a duration is not specified, the Default Duration Unit needs to be set for correct duration units calculations.
+If a duration is not specified, the Default Duration Unit needs to be set for correct duration unit calculations.
 If this record is not included, the current settings in the Options dialog box are used.
 The fields included in this record are:

 * Default Duration Units (0 # minutes, 1 # hours, 2 # days, 3 # weeks)